Pruthvi-Sanghavi/kaboom/README.md

 ```T lerp``` function datatype and function name.\
 ```(const T &v0, const T &v1, float t)``` initializes the arguments of the function with datatype T.

+##### Hash Functions
+A hash function is any function that can be used to map data of arbitrary size to fixed-size values.

 ## Some Graphics Concepts